NeCTAR-RC/nectar-dashboard/docs/api/bundles.md

 have a bundle which means it receives all the resource quotas of a bundle.

-Alternatively an allocation can have no bundle and specify a quota for each resource seperatly.
+Alternatively an allocation can have no bundle and specify a quota for each resource separately.
 It can also have a mix of the 2 with specific quota overriding any resource specified in a bundle.

 ## Attributes